 Quran | Follow the life of the Prophet Muhammad ﷺ chronologically | Companions | Significant personalities or events in Islam | Current events | Present circumstances

-A number of tools are employed to deliver Halaqa
+Several tools are employed to deliver Halaqa

 Lectures | Homework | Group presentations | Skits | Quizzes | Critical thinking questions | Volunteering

-Through these Halaqat the teachers explore the practical application of Islam and empower the youth to make appropriate decisions.
-The participants discussed a variety of topics including gender relations, dress code, drugs, alcohol, bullying, partying, puberty, smoking, friendship, etc.
+Through these Halaqat, the teachers explore the practical application of Islam and empower the youth to make appropriate decisions.
+The participants discussed a variety of topics, including gender relations, dress code, drugs, alcohol, bullying, partying, puberty, smoking, friendship, etc.

 As such, the Halaqa not only provides a learning environment but provides a safe space for Muslim Youth to share their experiences, concerns and questions to teachers that have grown up in the West.
 The teachers bear the responsibility of not only being teachers but role models, older brothers, friends, advisors and councillors.

 "Ever since i started coming to the halaka I have felt a new sense of belonging.
 Every friday i can look forward to meeting my fellow brothers, of different ages and nationalities, and learning about topics that are revelant to all of us. there is an unexplainable sense of brotherhood you feel when you get into the very deep and diverse topics we learn and discuss together. the things ive learned from this halaka help me outside the musalla atmosphere too.
 Ive become a much happier person who is not afraid of expressing his beliefs and values and is proud to say he is Muslim.
 Overall the benefits of the halaka inside and outside the musalla are alhumdullilah continuing and inshllah will continue in the near future"